alamine53/myhugowebsite/content/projects/02_EffectOfCoaches.md

 date: 2020-04-01
 type: Sports Economics
 title: The Managerial Contribution of Coaches in the NBA
-summary: I use a fixed effect regression model to estimate the relative added-value of NBA head coaches, in light of roster characteristics, and predict their effects on future team wins.
+summary: I estimate the relative added-value of NBA head coaches in light of roster characteristics and injuries.
+I find that the top coaches (e.g. Steve Kerr, K.C.
+Jones, Phil Jackson, and Greg Popovich), elevate team performance by as much as 20 wins per season.
+These estimated fixed effects are also useful in predicting team wins for future coach-team pairings.
 featured_image: "/images/posts/coaches/scatter_plot.png"
 draft: false
 weight: 1